I loooooooove brownies.

 More brownies for me, I suppose.
 What a shame.

 These aren’t just brownies.
-These are your favourite brownie recipe, topped with Reese’s peanut butter cups, salted peanuts, and a healthy layer of peanut butter-chocolate icing filled with Rice Krispies.
-Now, that may sound like too many things going on in one brownie, and I will warn you to go smaller on the portions than you would with just a straight up brownie, but the crunchy/gooey/salty/sweet combination is too delicious to pass up.
+These are your favourite brownie recipe, chewy or cakey as you like, topped with Reese’s peanut butter cups, salted peanuts, and a healthy layer of peanut butter-chocolate icing filled with Rice Krispies.
+Now, that may sound like too many things going on in one brownie, but the crunchy/gooey/salty/sweet combination is too delicious to pass up.

-- 1 batch of your favourite brownie recipe for a 9×13 pan
+- 1 batch of your favourite brownie recipe for a 9x13 pan

 - ½ cup salted peanuts